niowniow/foreal/examples/ReadMe.md

 # foReal Examples

 After installing the framework we can run two examples for one set of environmental data.
-The examples explain how to run the integrated webport and how to create a dataset for machine learning.
+The examples explain how to run the integrated webportal and how to create a dataset for machine learning.
 Currently all explanations about how to use foreal are embedded as comments in the respective files.

 To run the examples go to the example directory, e.g. `cd examples/permalytix`